Classification Under Strategic Self-Selection: Analysis

 \subsection{\Naive\ non-strategic learning}

-The constructive relation between accuracy and precision discussed in Sec.~\ref{sec:prelim} suggests that perhaps it may suffice to employ a conventional learning approach ---i.e., {\naive}ly maximize predictive accuracy on the original distribution $p$, despite this being oblivious to self-selection.
-This may also seem to favor users: notice that when discarding $a$, user utility, given by $\expect{p}{\yhat(y-c)}$, correlates with accuracy, which can be written as $\expect{p}{(2\yhat-1)(2y-1))}$, since one is obtained from the other via linear transformations of $y$ and $\yhat$. \squeeze
+The constructive relation between accuracy and precision discussed in Sec.~\ref{sec:prelim} suggests that perhaps it may suffice to employ a conventional learning approach that {\naive}ly maximizes predictive accuracy on the original distribution $p$, despite this being oblivious to self-selection.
+This may also seem to favor users: notice that if we discard $a$, then user utility, given by $\expect{p}{\yhat(y-c)}$, correlates with accuracy, which can be written as $\expect{p}{(2\yhat-1)(2y-1))}$, since one is obtained from the other via linear transformations of $y$ and $\yhat$. \squeeze

 The crux, however, is that once $a$ \emph{is} accounted for, this global correlation pattern breaks, as does the relation between per-group accuracy and precision.
 The result is a disconnect between the accuracy the model is assumed to obtain (w.r.t. $p$), and its actual accuracy at test time (i.e., on the induced $p^f$).
 This is demonstrated through a constructive example in Appx.~\ref{appx:naive}: let $K=2$, and for each $\grp \in \{1,2\}$, define $p(x,y|\grp)$ to be composed of two per-class Gaussians over $x$, each centered at their corresponding $y$.
-Then by varying the base rate $\mu_2$ (and keeping $\mu_1$ fixed), where by varying a single $\base_\grp$, we are able to generate outcomes in which assumed (i.e., standard) accuracy is either: worse than induced accuracy; appears to be better; or remains the same. \squeeze
+Then by varying the base rate $\mu_2$ (and keeping $\mu_1$ fixed), where by varying a single $\base_\grp$, we are able to generate arbitrary outcomes, where assumed (i.e., standard) accuracy is either: worse than induced accuracy; appears to be better; or remains the same. \squeeze

 \todo{if example is deferred to extended, give a sentence on possible outcomes or underspecification}